 Lichen growing on sandstone

-I have enjoyed photographing night creatures for over 30 years and my ideas and equipment have continually evolved.
-With the rapid advancement in camera technology and the advent of LED illumination it is now possible to photograph birds flying at night.
-This trend will continue and the techniques and equipment I use today will quickly become outdated.
-For those interested in this type of photography the additional equipment that is needed can be as simple as a decent spotlight and an assistant or as complex as you wish.
-These are my thoughts and techniques as of September 2019, which I hope will provide insight and tempt you to venture out at night and enjoy your photography in a different light.
+I have enjoyed photographing night creatures for over 35 years.
+With the rapid advancement in camera technology and LED illumination it is now possible to photograph birds flying at night and my techniques and equipment have evolved during those years.
+For this type of photography, the additional equipment can be as simple as a decent spotlight plus assistant or as complex as you wish.
+These are my thoughts and techniques as of September 2021.

 Photography in darkness requires either a continuous light source or electronic flash.
-There are several important differences between daylight and light sources which the experienced night photographer understands.
+There are several important differences between daylight and light sources which a night photographer needs to understand.

-A fundamental characteristic of light is that the brightness of an object, decreases in proportion to the square of the object distance from the light source.
+A fundamental of light is that the brightness of an illuminated subject, decreases in proportion to the square of the distance from the light source.
 For daylight photography, this fundamental can be ignored because the distance of the photographer does not change the brightness of the subject.
 When illuminated with artificial light, however, this is not the case as the diagram below illustrates.
 The diagram shows an object located at distance "d" is four times brighter than an object located twice as far away at distance "2d".
-Consequently, if the subject distance from the light source is doubled, the correct exposure needs to be increased by the equivalent of two f-stops.
-Likewise, if the distance is halved the exposure needs to be reduced by the equivalent of two f-stops.
+Consequently, if the subject distance from the light source is doubled, the exposure needs to be increased by the equivalent of two f-stops and if it is halved, the exposure needs to be reduced by the equivalent of two f-stops.

-Continuous light sources - such as spotlights are great for photographing animals that are stationary.
-Filament and Xenon arc lamps produce light of good colour quality but are power hungry and heavy by today's standards.
-LED lights are portable, bright and energy efficient but most produce white light of poor colour quality.
-Lights having high quality white LED's (high CRI) are now becoming available at lower cost.
+Continuous lighting - such as a spotlight is great for photographing stationary animals.
+Filament lamps and Xenon arc lamps produce light of excellent colour quality but are heavy and power hungry.
+LED spotlights and flashlights are portable, bright and energy efficient but most products produce light having poor colour quality.
+High colour quality LED lights with high colour rendering index (CRI) are now available and produce excellent results at comparable prices.

 Exposure is determined using the camera metering system by adjusting shutter speed, aperture and ISO.
-The Tawny Frogmouth below, was sitting on a post and the car headlights were used for illumination with camera setting of 1/15s, f5.3 and 9,000 ISO.
+The Tawny frogmouth below, was lit with the car high beam with camera settings of 1/15s, f5.3 and 9,000 ISO.

-Electronic flash - the ideal portable light source because it emits an extremely intense burst of light that can freeze movement.
-Flash units contain complex electronics that produce an electrical discharge inside a transparent tube.
-When sufficient light has been emitted the discharge is terminated.
-The flash-tube contains xenon gas which produces intense light having a white balance comparable with midday sunlight.
-Most models have an auto-mode, however I prefer manual power settings which controls the light output in f-stop increments.
+Electronic flash - is the ideal portable light source because it emits an extremely intense burst of light that can freeze movement.
+Flash units contain complex electronics that produce a short electrical discharge inside a transparent tube and when sufficient light has been emitted, the discharge is terminated by the clever electronics.
+The flash-tube contains xenon gas which produces intense white light of very high colour quality.
+Most models have auto and manual modes which can be configured to produce the correct exposure.

 Focusing at night

-The various types of focus sensors used in DSLR and mirrorless cameras essentially measure subject contrast.
-The camera continually adjusts the lens focus until maximum contrast is obtained.
-Illumination, subject contrast and movement, each affect the camera's ability to focus accurately and quickly and at night, additional illumination is required to obtain fast and accurate focus.
+The focus sensors in DSLR and mirrorless cameras essentially measure subject contrast and adjust the focus distance to achieve maximum contrast.
+Illumination intensity, subject contrast and movement, each effect the camera's ability to focus accurately and quickly at night.
+High intensity illumination is required to obtain fast and accurate focus.

-With a continuous light source such as a spotlight, obtaining the correct exposure is straightforward and virtually identical to day-time photography.
+With continuous light sources, obtaining the correct exposure is identical to daylight photography.

 Gear for night